Is Breathable Nail Polish Halal?

 This brand has released some material showing how its polish performs on absorbent surfaces such as paper towels and coffee filters.
 In other instances, it claims that water vapor penetrates through the nails after vigorous rubbing of over 30 seconds.

 But these tests aren’t valid from a scientific perspective.
 A valid water permeability test dictates that there be no friction or additional pressure through external forces.
-Substances that are water permeable must be allow water through their own accord and cannot be forced to do so.
+To be considered water-permeable, a substance must allow water to pass through its own accord and cannot be forced to so.
 Any additional friction breaks down the substance to the point that it may alter its physical nature and contaminate it completely.

 Think about it: if you’re doing wudhu, do you need to be in a position where you have to think about rubbing a particular body part for over 30 seconds?
 You need to have peace of mind and know that no matter how long you spend doing wudhu, it is of an acceptable standard.